Last updated July 2026

 Data pipeline vs campaign controller

 Windsor.ai is ETL infrastructure.
 It connects 325+ data sources to your BI tools, warehouses, and AI assistants.
-It cannot create an ad, pause a campaign, or change a budget.
-It tells you what happened across all your platforms in one place.
+It has a few basic write actions bolted on, like pausing a campaign or setting a budget on some platforms, but it isn't built as an ads manager.
+Its main job is telling you what happened across all your platforms in one place.

 Meta's MCP is a campaign controller.
 42 tools for creating campaigns, managing catalogs, adjusting targeting, and reading performance data.
 But only on Meta.
 It cannot see your Google Ads, TikTok spend, or Shopify revenue.

-These are complementary, not competing.
+These mostly complement each other rather than compete.
 Windsor answers "how did we perform across channels?"
 Meta's MCP answers "make this change to my Meta campaigns."
 The searcher comparing them likely needs to understand what each one actually does before deciding which to add to their stack.

 Breadth vs depth

 Windsor's breadth is its selling point.
-Google Ads, Meta, TikTok, LinkedIn, Snapchat, Pinterest, Amazon, HubSpot, Salesforce, Shopify, Stripe, GA4 and 300+ more, all queryable through one MCP with 6 tools.
+Google Ads, Meta, TikTok, LinkedIn, Snapchat, Pinterest, Amazon, HubSpot, Salesforce, Shopify, Stripe, GA4 and 300+ more, all queryable through one MCP.
 Ask your AI agent "compare my Google and Meta ROAS this month" and it can answer.

 Meta's MCP goes deep on one platform.
 11 catalog tools, 5 insight tools, anomaly detection, auction ranking benchmarks.
 It knows Meta's ad system better than any third-party integration can.
 If your budget is 80% Meta, that depth matters.

 The tradeoff is clear.
-Windsor gives you the full picture but cannot act on it.
+Windsor gives you the full picture, with only a handful of basic actions bolted on top.
 Meta's MCP lets you act but only sees one platform.
 Neither gives you competitive intelligence or helps you generate creative.

 What happens after you get the data?

 Windsor surfaces insights.
 You see that Meta CPMs rose 40% last month, or that TikTok is outperforming Google on CAC.
 Good.
 Now what?
-Windsor cannot change your bids, pause underperformers, or launch a test.
-You need a separate tool for that.
+Windsor can pause a campaign or nudge a budget on a few platforms, but launching a test or building out a new campaign isn't what it's for.
+You need a dedicated tool for that.

 Meta's MCP can execute, but only on Meta.
 It cannot see the cross-channel data that informed your decision.
 It does not know your Google Ads tanked or your TikTok creative is fatigued.
 It operates in a silo.

 Both leave a gap between insight and action.
-Windsor stops at "here's what's happening."
+Windsor stops close to "here's what's happening," with a little action bolted on.
 Meta's MCP starts at "tell me what to do on Meta."
-The loop from analysis to execution to iteration is still manual.
+The loop from analysis to execution to iteration is still mostly manual.

 There's a third option